 Keep your diet filled with foods rich in zinc and B vitamins to help ward off dandruff.
 Zinc and B6 are natural powerhouses against dandruff, so fill your plate with poultry, nuts, and whole grains.
-Likewise, it’s important to avoid eating too much sugar.
+Likewise, it’s important to avoid overeating sugar.
 Sugar may trigger an overgrowth of the candida yeast on your skin and impact the levels of vitamins C and E in the body.
-These vitamins play an important role in fighting dandruff and keeping your immune system strong.
+These vitamins play an essential role in fighting dandruff and keeping your immune system strong.

-If you have dry, itchy, inflamed skin that does not go away after two weeks, it’s important to see a dermatologist.
-You may be experiencing an allergic reaction to certain hair care products, suffering from skin inflammation, or psoriasis.
-Your dermatologist may help identify the cause of your seborrheic dermatitis and provide appropriate treatment.
+If you have dry, itchy, inflamed skin that does not go away after two weeks, this is the time to see a dermatologist.
+You may be experiencing an allergic reaction to certain hair care products, suffering from skin inflammation or psoriasis.
+Your dermatologist may help identify the cause of your Seborrheic dermatitis and provide appropriate treatment.

 In most cases, dandruff doesn’t directly associate with hair loss; however, in some cases, it does.
 The itchiness caused by the Seborrheic dermatitis or dandruff can lead to scratching – that eventually cause some hair loss, and if not solved dandruff on time, hair loss can become a part of it.

 Salve Pharmaceuticals is there to guide you with the proper solution if you are facing Seborrheic dermatitis or dandruff issue.
 If you need further assistance, you can contact us!